nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * `edit-patient 2 n/Betsy Crower t/` Edits the name of the 2nd patient to be `Betsy Crower` and clears all existing tags.

 ### Locating patients by name: `find-patient`
-Finds patients whose names contain any of the given keywords.<br>
+Find patients whose names contain any of the given keywords.<br>

 Format: `find-patient KEYWORD [MORE_KEYWORDS]`

-* The search is case-insensitive. e.g `edward` will match `Edward`.
+* The search is case-insensitive. e.g. `edward` will match `Edward`.
 * The order of the keywords does not matter. e.g. `Edward Charlotte` will match `Charlotte Edward`.
 * Only the name is searched.
 * Only full words will be matched e.g. `Edwar` will not match `Edward`.